MicheleTobias/Geospatial-Data-Visualization/README.md

 Let's categorize our watershed centroids based on the size of the watershed and visualize the data using different sized circles.

-* In the Style Tab of the Layer Properties for your centroids layer, select *Graduated* from the drop-down menu at the top.
+* In the *Style Tab* of the *Layer Properties* for your centroids layer, select *Graduated* from the drop-down menu at the top.
 For the column to base the classification on, select either *AREAACRES* or *AREASQKM*.
 * For the *Symbol*, let's pick a circle (or pick any shape you like, but circles are fairly easy to compare visually) and choose a fill color that you think represents the data well.
 * Now here's the key to making this different than what we've done before: from the *Method* drop-down, pick *Size* instead of *color*.
 This will allow us to vary the size of the symbol rather than the color.
 * The rest of the interface should look familiar from before.
 Pick the *Mode* for the classification method that works well for this data.
 Use the *Histogram* tab to help you understand the distribution of this particular data.
-* What you're ready to see how your classification looks, clicke the *Apply* button.
+* When you're ready to see how your classification looks, click the *Apply* button.

 ### Combining Data Types

 The type of data needs to drive your choices for visualization, but don't hesitate to combine different kinds of data into one map or graphic to help tell the story you are trying to convey.
-Point data can be displayed on top of and in addition to similar data presented as polygons.
+Point data can be displayed on top of, and in addition to, similar data presented as polygons.
 For example, you can display your centroid data on top of your watershed polygons to show two different aspects of the data we have about the watersheds.

 ![alt text](https://github.com/MicheleTobias/Geospatial-Data-Visualization/blob/master/images/Combining_Data_Types.PNG "Map showing watersheds boundaries filled with a different color for each polygon, graduated circles representing acrage, and text labels")